Coffee roastery Salzburg in the 220 degree roast house

 - Austria has a comprehensive network of campsites.
 On some, after a day trip, you can have dinner in the Dutch Oven or on the portable grill prepare.
+Dutch oven accessories you can find here.
 Maybe you'll brew yourself a coffee from the Salzburg coffee roastery afterwards?

 - There are pitches in all parts of the country.
 You can only stay one night outside of camping sites and pitches.
 But beware: there are bans (Tyrol, Vienna).
 Camping Guide for Austria * so you can buy it here.

 - Here you can find tips for Cooking in the mobile home.